.NET HELP

 CSLA .NET (How It Works For Developers): Figure 7

-Lastly, using IronPDF's HtmlToPdf feature, HTML information including the person's details page is created and turned into a PDF, demonstrating a useful method of creating business reports in a PDF format.
+Lastly, using IronPDF's HtmlToPdf feature, HTML information including the person's details is created and turned into a PDF for HTML to PDF conversion, demonstrating a useful method of creating business reports in a PDF format.
 This example demonstrates how document generation in a .NET application may be seamlessly integrated with data management and business logic.

 CSLA .NET (How It Works For Developers): Figure 8